StubHub Holdings, Inc. (STUB) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Dec.
-4, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to StubHub Holdings, Inc. ("StubHub" or the "Company") (NYSE: STUB) have opportunity to lead the securities fraud class action lawsuit.
+8, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against StubHub Holdings, Inc. ("StubHub" or the "Company") (NYSE: STUB).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN STUBHUB HOLDINGS, INC. (STUB), CLICK HERE BEFORE JANUARY 23, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR STUBHUB INVESTMENTS, CLICK HERE BEFORE JANUARY 23, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?